April 12, 2024

 Broadcom’s decision has sent shockwaves through the global marketplace, particularly among smaller providers.
 The move has raised concerns about the future accessibility and support for VMware’s offerings, prompting many to reconsider their infrastructure dependencies.

 Contrary to what you might think given the magnitude of this change, VMware partners did not have kind of long-term advance knowledge of the changes.
 Therein lies a major part of the problem.
-The first communication we received of the changes to our partnership came late January 2024, and the details in that notice were sparse at best.
-We were given notice at that time that our VMware contracts, along with the contracts for every other cloud provider, were to be cancelled at the end of April, 2024.
+The first communication we received of the changes to our partnership came in late January 2024, and the details in that notice were sparse at best.
+We were given notice at that time that our VMware contracts, along with the contracts for every other cloud provider, were to be cancelled at the end of April 2024.
 That’s it.
 Even our licensing distributor who sits higher up the VMware food chain had no further details to offer.

 Enter Hyper-V

 Hyper-V is Microsoft’s virtualization platform.
 At its core, Hyper-V functions as a hypervisor, allowing users to create and manage virtual machines on a single physical server.
 One thing that sets Hyper-V apart, is its seamless integration with Windows Server environments, which has always made it an attractive choice for organisations deeply rooted in Microsoft technologies.
-With Hyper-V, enables businesses to consolidate server infrastructure, optimise resource utilisation, and enhance scalability.
-It has robust management tools, such as Hyper-V Manager and System Center Virtual Machine Manager, simplify the setup and administration of virtual environments – and simplicity is key – empowering IT teams to deploy and manage virtual workloads efficiently.
+Hyper-V enables businesses to consolidate server infrastructure, optimise resource utilisation, and enhance scalability.
+It has robust management tools, such as Hyper-V Manager and System Center Virtual Machine Manager, that simplify the setup and administration of virtual environments – and simplicity is key – empowering IT teams to deploy and manage virtual workloads efficiently.

 Hyper-V vs. VMware